Guangdong Television

 Guangdong Television (GDTV; 广东电视台 (Guǎngdōng Diànshì Tái, Gwong^{2} dung^{1} din^{6} si^{6} toi^{4})) is a television station in Guangzhou, Guangdong province in China.
 Guangdong TV is the oldest television station in the province, which covers Guangdong and surrounding provinces.
 At present, Guangdong TV has a staff of around 1,800 people.

 History

 GDTV beginnings

 Guangdong Television was founded in 1959, which was initially named as Guangzhou TV Station.
 At that time, it was under the administrative division under the Guangdong People's Radio.
 Late in September of that year, Guangdong-Taiwan towers was built in the top of Yuexiu Hill monument, and began to broadcast programmes in black and white.
+The station broadcast on VHF channel 1.